AaltoSciComp/scicomp-docs/triton/apps/deeplearn.rst

 Installation
 ------------

-The recommended way of installing theano is with an anaconda environment.
+The recommended way of installing theano is with a conda environment.